FranciscoGutierrez/DHGoogleChartsTutorial/Readme.md

 </html>
 ```

-Google Charts work with pure javascript, so now we can start working with the word cloud, inside an "script" tag after the header.
+Google Charts work with pure javascript, so now we can start working with the word cloud, inside an **script** tag after the header.
 ```html
 <!DOCTYPE html>
 <html>